+Six credits of communication coursework must be completed before promotion to Year 4.
+View eligible courses.
 First-year students may take SCIE 113 (First-year Seminar in Science) to fulfil part of the Communication Requirement.
-However, at least one* course in ENGL may also be required (only students who get into the Combined Major in Science can count on using SCIE 300 as the second communication course).
-In order to take any ENGL course at UBC you must have a good grasp of the English language.
-The Language Proficiency Index (LPI) exam is used to determine a student's eligibility to register in first-year English courses.
-You may be exempt from the LPI exam: check at http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,197,282,71#17890.
+However, at least one* course in ENGL may also be required (only students who get into the Combined Major in Science can count on using SCIE 300 as the second communication course.
+Students in a Chemistry specialization take CHEM 300 as a second communication course).

 *Currently the Faculty of Medicine at UBC requires applicants to pass two ENGL courses.

 Once admitted to UBC, students will not normally be permitted to satisfy the Communication requirement at another institution.